ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 * Value Proposition Canvas
 * Business Model Canvas
 * Sprint Goals
 * Helping the team to be close to and empathize with the people that will benefit from the solution/service they are delivering.
-In a Scrum context this may be reached by encouraging close collaboration between team and stakeholder and avoiding go-between behaviour from roles such as Product Owners
+In a Scrum context this may be reached by encouraging close collaboration between team and stakeholder and avoiding go-between behavior from roles such as Product Owners

 ### Related exercises from part 2
 * [*Individual Goals*](https://proagileab.github.io/agile-team-development/guides/Individual-Goals.html)